MicrosoftEdge/WebView2Feedback/specs/ExtendedProcessFailed.md

     enum CoreWebView2ProcessFailedKind
     {
         // Existing stable values

+        // Note: docs for this enum value remain unchaged.
+        /// Indicates that the browser process ended unexpectedly.
+The WebView
+        /// automatically moves to the Closed state.
+The app has to recreate a new
+        /// WebView to recover from this failure.
         BrowserProcessExited,
         /// Indicates that the main frame's render process ended unexpectedly.
 A new
         /// render process is created automatically and navigated to an error page.
         /// The app runs `Reload()` to try to recover from the failure.
         RenderProcessExited,
+        /// Indicates that the main frame's render process is unresponsive.
         RenderProcessUnresponsive,

         // New values.